 Jay: They’re not for me.
 Not for me.
-I’m.
 I’m cool with it.
-I’m going to I’m going to miss the whole skydiving thing.
-I have a front, maybe one of, like, 90 or something.
-I’m like, you know, so.
+I’m going to miss the whole skydiving thing.
+I have a, maybe when I’m like 90 or something.
+I’m like, you know, so…

-Chris: Like, I’m not doing any more.
-Let’s go.
-I’ve done country jumping, but I haven’t been skydiving yet.
+Chris: You’re like, I’m not doing surgery anymore.
+Let’s go!
+I’ve done bungee jumping, but I haven’t been skydiving yet.

-Jay: Oh, I don’t know.
-I could do that either.
-You looks like a back injury to me.
+Jay: Oh, I don’t know if I could do that either.
+Looks like a back injury to me.

 Chris: I was younger.
-It’d probably be a back injury.
-Maybe.
-Maybe a knee injury or something too, nowadays, Right?
+It’d probably be a back injury, maybe, maybe a knee injury or something too, nowadays.